SPAN251 Advanced Spanish II

 - IV.
 Prerequisites

-- SPAN250 (C or better) or permission of the Department of Language and Literature
+- SPAN250 (C or better) or equivalent or permission of the Department of Language and Literature

 - V. Other Pertinent Information